-The core principles of drawing are applied throughout the Illustration degree.
+The core principles of drawing are applied throughout.
 You’ll develop key skills in creative thinking, translating a brief, drawing and mark making, and colour theory.
 To prepare for today’s increasingly fluid platforms of print, mobile and interactive image, you’ll communicate ideas in innovative ways using traditional and digital technologies.
-Throughout your three years with us, you’ll have numerous opportunities to engage with creative professionals and clients.
-This may be in the form of an industry visit, guest speaker, or live brief.
-Our students have recently collaborated with The Royal Horticultural Society, The Roald Dahl Estate and Little Man Coffee.

-All our design courses offer a simulating, creative environment, with dedicated studios, industry standard Macintosh software and experienced staff.
+Our Illustration course at our Cardiff campus offers a simulating, creative environment, with dedicated studios, industry standard Macintosh software and experienced staff.
 You will be taught by our experienced tutor-designers.

 The emphasis is hands-on studio-based work, reinforced by lectures, seminars and studio workshops.
 Individuals will aim to graduate at industry level, demonstrating the expertise and knowledge required to seamlessly sync with today’s changing technology, expanding networks and diverse contextual positions.

 Your work is assessed entirely through the submission of coursework, with the majority (80%) through a practical portfolio of work.
 The remaining elements integrate practice and theory through written and other forms.
 You will be encouraged to discuss your work critically with staff, leading designers and other students, through individual and group critiques in a supportive studio environment.